Amos Elon

-Amos Elon (עמוס אילון; July 4, 1926 – May 25, 2009) was an Israeli journalist and author.
+Amos Elon (עמוס אילון; 4 July 1926 – 25 May 2009) was an Israeli journalist and author.
 He was a writer for the newspaper Haaretz for most of his career and contributed essays to The New Yorker, The New York Times Magazine and The New York Review of Books.
 He also wrote books on Jewish history, the early Zionist movement and the Israeli–Palestinian conflict.
 Elon became known in Israel and abroad as an early and prominent critic of the Israeli occupation of the West Bank and the Gaza Strip.

 In his obituary, the Los Angeles Times called Elon "one of the most distinguished and provocative Israeli authors of his time".

 Biography

-Elon was born Heinrich Sternbach on July 4, 1926, in Vienna.
+Elon was born Heinrich Sternbach on 4 July 1926 in Vienna.
 In 1933, he immigrated with his family to Mandatory Palestine, where his father established an import-export business in Tel Aviv.
-He served three years in the Haganah, the main Zionist paramilitary in Mandatory Palestine.
+He served three years in the Haganah, the main Zionist paramilitary organisation Mandatory Palestine.
 He then studied law and history at Tel Aviv University, the Hebrew University of Jerusalem and the University of Cambridge, where he was a British Council scholar at Peterhouse.